WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Methodology

 \subsubsection{Attention Comparison}

-In WARBERT(M), the same mashup description is matched against different API descriptions with different weights for the words.
-For example, when Yelp is matched with the Social API like Twitter, the word "reviews" in the API function will be given higher weight.

-The Transformer structure already uses the expressive attention mechanism.
-On this basis, for the word sequence of the input API $a_j^{'}$ description and mashup $m_i$ description, we use a special format:
+A straightforward approach to measuring mashup-API similarity is to encode their descriptions independently and compute similarity over the resulting embeddings.
+However, it prevents the model from capturing token-level interactions between the two texts during encoding.
+Instead, we concatenate the mashup and API descriptions as a single input sequence, enabling the model to dynamically highlight functionally relevant terms in the API description conditioned on the mashup requirements.
+For example, when matching Yelp with a social API like Twitter, the word ``reviews'' receives higher attention weight.
+For the input word sequence of the API $a_j^{'}$ and mashup $m_i$, we use a special format:

-In this configuration, the self-attention mechanism is applied not only within each individual word sequence but also across the compared word sequences.
-By utilizing a multi-layer Transformer, the model learns to identify focal points within both sequences.
-In the API task layer $FC_t$, we solely utilize the pooler-output of the embedding as the feature embedding to get the similarity score between $m_i$ and $a_j^{'}$ : By applying this methodology on each candidate API in $G^{m_i}=\{{a_1^{'}}, \ldots,{a_j^{'}},\ldots, {a_H^{'}}\}$, we can obtain the mashup API similarity score vector $v_m$:
+Here, the self-attention mechanism is applied not only within each individual word sequence but also across the compared word sequences.
+In this cross-encoder setting, the [CLS] token already attends to all tokens from both sequences and is thus well suited for capturing their pairwise relationship, whereas mean-pooling would indiscriminately mix tokens from both sequences.
+As a result, in the API task layer $FC_t$, we solely utilize the pooler-output of $\widehat{V_m}$ as the feature embedding to get the similarity score between $m_i$ and $a_j^{'}$ : By applying this methodology on each candidate API in $G^{m_i}=\{{a_1^{'}}, \ldots,{a_j^{'}},\ldots, {a_H^{'}}\}$, the mashup API similarity score vector $v_m$ is obtained: